OASIS-learn-study/minecraft-storeys-maker/README.md

 Please do Star & Watch this GitHub project if you like it!

+## Scratch integration

+This project has two parts, delivered as separate Minecraft plugins:
+* The first, described below, lets you create stories by writing .story text files.
+* The second, [described in a separate README](/scratch/README.md), lets you script Minecraft with Scratch!

 ## Get it

 [Download the latest storeys-master-all.jar file from Bintray](https://bintray.com/vorburger/minecraft/minecraft-storeys-maker#files).